 Louis I of Hungary considered himself "the secular arm" of the Papacy.
-He ordered many military campaigns, officially called "crusades", although the enemies were mostly Christians.
-In a papal letter issued in 135612, all the Transylvanians are named "heretics" (i.e. members of the Orthodox Church), which proves the large Romanian majority in this country.
-The Pope often insisted on the conversion of the heretics situated first of all within the Hungarian Kingdom, while Louis I, especially during the first 20 - 25 years of his reign, was inclined to conquer new territories inhabited mostly by Orthodox believers.
-The king made this conquests for Hungary, but in the name of the Catholic faith.
+He ordered many military campaigns officially called "crusades," although the enemies were mostly Christians.
+In a papal letter issued in 1356,12 all the Transylvanians were named "heretics" (i.e., members of the Orthodox Church), which proved to be the large Romanian majority in this country.
+The Pope often insisted on the conversion of the heretics situated first of all within the Hungarian Kingdom, while Louis I, especially during the first 20-25 years of his reign, was inclined to conquer new territories inhabited mostly by Orthodox believers.
+The King made these conquests for Hungary, but in the name of the Catholic faith.

-Being under such a military, political, religious and even economic pressure (applied by Hungary), the two Romanian Principalities - Wallachia and Moldavia - in the name of their freedom, rose in arms simultaneously against the King of Hungary in 135913.
-In Moldavia the uprising was defeated, but to the South of the Carpathians, the Great Voivode Nicolae Alexandru (1352 -1364) stood his ground and, in order to put an end to the Hungarian pressure, forsook his Catholic ties, being ready to find another patron.
-In the same year (1359), the Romanian Prince founded (with the agreement of the Constantinople Patriarchate) the Metropolitan Seat of Wallachia at Arges and he took on the titles of Avthentis (i.e. autocrat) and of Independent Dominus (i.e. ruler, sovereign of the country).
-This was a sign that his power and authority came straight from God, rather than from some earthly force.
-The act was in fact a categorical challenge of the pretension of Louis I to exercise a superior authority over Wallachia14.
-From 1345, when Nicolae Alexandru seemed to be attracted by Catholicism (he even had a Catholic Hungarian wife), until 1359, when the same Prince founded the Arges Metropolitan Seat, a mere 15 years had passed.
-During all these years, King Louis has made constant pressures in order to subdue Wallachia.
-Moreover, he deliberately impeded the direct contacts of this country with the Papacy, with a view to organizing Catholic hierarchy in Wallachia under the control of Hungary (namely of the bishopric of
+Being under such a military, political, religious, and even economic pressure (caused by Hungary), the two Romanian Principalities - Wallachia and Moldavia - in the name of their freedom, rose in arms simultaneously against the King of Hungary in 1359.13 In Moldavia the uprising was defeated, but to the south of the Carpathians, the great voivode Nicolae Alexandru (1352-1364) resisted and, in order to put an end to the Hungarian pressure, gave up his Catholic ties, being ready to find another patron.
+In the same year (1359), the Romanian Prince founded (with the agreement of the Constantinople Patriarchate) the Metropolitan Seat of Wallachia at Arges and /tooktitheUtitlessof Aithentisi (autocrat) and Independent Dominus (ruler or sovereign of the country).
+This was a sign that his power and authority came directly from God and not from some early force.
+The act was, in fact, a categorical challenge to the pretension of Louis I to exercise a superior authority over Wallachia.14 Since 1345, when Nicolae Alexandru seemed to be attracted by Catholicism (he even had a Hungarian Catholic wife) until 1359, when the same prince founded the Arges Metropolitan Seat, fifteen years had barely passed.
+During these years, King Louis applied constant pressure to subdue Wallachia.
+Moreover, he deliberately impeded the direct contacts of Wallachia with the Papacy, having in mind the organization of the Catholic hierarchy in Wallachia under the control of Hungary (namely of the bishopric of Alba Iulia).15 What followed was the sovereignty of Nicolae Alexandru in 1359 and, therefore, the clear orientation towards Byzantium.